deprimus/Tale/SETUP.md

 </p>

 Make sure the dialog canvas has an **active** `Animator` component and that the controller is set correctly.
-Set the update mode to `Unscaled Time`.
+You can set the update mode to `Unscaled Time`.
+However, if for example you make a game that has pause support (which sets the timeScale to something close to `0`), you may want to set this to normal so that the pause works for the dialog animations.
+However, in this case, any change to the time scale will affect the dialog animations.
+It's entirely up to you.

 <p align="center">
   <img src="public/setup/tale_dialog_canvas_animator_component.png" alt="Tale dialog canvas animator component">